GSA/open-gsa-redesign/_apidocs/entity-api.md

 <td><b> Expected Result:</b></td>
 </tr>
 <tr>
-<td>There are a few placeholder elements that return ‘Currently Not Available’ until they are made available in the database.<br><br>
+<td>There are a few placeholder elements that return ‘Currently Not Available’ until they are made available in the database.
+Additionally,<br>
 * This field is valid until April 3rd, 2022.<br>
 ** This field works with ueiDUNS until April 3rd, 2022, and ueiSAM after April 3rd, 2022.<br><br>
 NOTE: Only system account keys can be used to access FOUO data.<br><br></td>